 Tongli Water Town

-This hidden gem is only a 30 minute drive from Suzhou (which you can easily reach from Shanghai by train).
+This hidden gem is only a 30 minutes away from Suzhou (which you can easily reach from Shanghai by train).
 There are tons of little canals to check out— Tongli is actually tiny islets connected by bridges, so you’ll see canals all over.
 Oh, and 5 lakes surround the whole ancient town.

 Nanxun Ancient Town